OverloadedTech/EmptyCharacterSource/README.md

 1. Before beginning please know that this app runs on a custom version of MIT App Inventor and AI2 Offline, I found out that AI2 Offline works fine with almost all the app features without problems but if you ran into an issue during or after compiling the app or during test of the app export feel free to [tell me!](http://t.me/OverloadedTech)
 2. Download
-   - Head over to [the AI2 Page (If you don't trust the link, you can check it](https://sourceforge.net/projects/ai2offline/) or from [this direct link](https://netcologne.dl.sourceforge.net/project/ai2offline/4.8.3/AI2Offline_x64.exe) and click on the big green button `Download!`.
+   - Head over to [the AI2 Page (If you don't trust the link, you can check it)](https://sourceforge.net/projects/ai2offline/) and click on the big green button `Download`.
 Make sure to not eat the button so other users can use it
      ![images](https://overloadedtech.github.io/EmptyCharacterSource/images/Image1.png)
      ![images](https://overloadedtech.github.io/EmptyCharacterSource/images/Image2.png)
      ![images](https://overloadedtech.github.io/EmptyCharacterSource/images/Image3.png)